Adventure Cruises in Western Australia

-Western Australia covers the western third of the country and, though its interior is arid and often inhospitable, a Western Australia cruise will take you along the region’s fertile and picturesque coast.
+Western Australia covers the western third of the country and, although its interior is arid and often inhospitable, a Western Australia cruise will take you along the region’s fertile and picturesque coast.
 Absolutely teeming with life, every stop along the coast offers the opportunity for Western Australia wildlife encounters.

 Cruises to Western Australia include the Ningaloo Reef, rich with marine life, the Montes, considered a fishing mecca, and the Rowley Shoals, known as a coral wonderland home to countless fish species.
-Each location is explored through swimming, fishing, diving and snorkeling.
+Each location is explored through swimming, fishing, diving, and snorkeling.

 Top things to do and see in Western Australia

 The best Western Australia cruises will include many or all of the locations listed below.